KDE/digikam-doc/export_tools/local_export.rst

 Enable this option to convert files to another format (JPEG or PNG) and resize them before exporting:

 - **Image format**: Select the desired output format.

 - **Image quality**: Adjust the compression level for JPEG files.

 - **Image length**: Set the maximum height for the exported images.
 The width is automatically calculated to maintain the aspect ratio. *Leave blank to preserve the original dimensions.*

-- **Write sidecar metadata to the items:** Embeds metadata from sidecar files (e.g., XMP) into the exported image.
+- **Write sidecar metadata to the items**: Embeds metadata from sidecar files (e.g., XMP) into the exported image.

 .. note::

-    The tool doesn't upscale images, it only reduces their size.
+    The tool does not upscale images; it only reduces their size.

 Remove all Metadata
 -------------------